 Trouble to Watch For:

-Radish are not bothered seriously by many pests.
+Radishes are not bothered seriously by many pests.
 Their quick harvest time gets them on your plate before much damage can be done.
-Occasionally Winter Radishes can be bothered by Root Maggots.
-These legless, yellow, ½” long maggots can burrow into Radishes, making them inedible.
+Occasionally winter radishes can be bothered by root maggots.
+These legless, yellow, ½” long maggots can burrow into radishes, making them inedible.
 To prevent them settling in, you can add wood ashes when planting your seeds, and if you really have a problem, surround your young plants with a ring of wood ash, refreshing as needed.

 Growing Zone and Conditions: